Cat Dental Care: How Do I Brush My Cat's Teeth?

 Did you know?

-Active Prevention and Special Care Optimum Wellness Plans include annual dental cleanings for adult cats.
+Active Care Plus and Special Care Optimum Wellness Plans include annual dental cleanings for adult cats.